 Here we see that Paul recognizes men “praying and prophesying” (first part); that’s a given.
 But he also recognizes women “praying and prophesying” (second part).
 You can’t accept the first part without accepting the second part.
 It’s only reasonable to conclude that Paul recognized and approved the role of women praying and prophesying in the local assembly of believers, just as he did the men.
 The fact that both men and women prophesied is what the Apostle Peter also revealed in Acts 2:16-18 where he says:

 If that’s not enough to convince us, Paul confirms this allowance three chapters later in chapter 14.
 But before we see what Paul reveals about the role of women in that chapter, we first have to see how the gift of prophecy is defined.
 He does that for us too.

 Those who had the gift of prophecy, were called prophets.
 Prophets were not individuals who merely prophesied about the future, but primarily those who spoke for God, who spoke the very words of God.
 This is especially important to realize in the context of the New Testament.
 While they may have prophesied about future events, their primary role was speaking God’s Word.
 In the context of the NT, the prophets spoke the teachings of the Christian faith as it was revealed to them — while the NT Scriptures were being written.
-Christians in the early Church didn’t have the completed NT Scriptures as we have today.
-Yet they had the same need to learn the truths of the Christian faith as we have (post completion of the NT Scriptures).
-I’m not saying the prophets spoke the exact words as they were written by the NT writers, but they spoke the substance of what is written in those Scriptures.
-Consider the following passages:
+Paul himself confirms this in Romans 16, where he refers to the Christian message as the “prophetic scriptures:”

 (Ephesians 2:19-20) – 19 So then you are no longer foreigners and noncitizens, but you are fellow citizens with the saints and members of God’s household, 20 because you have been built on the foundation of the apostles and prophets, with Christ Jesus himself as the cornerstone.